fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 root@7edcb36aff08:/# rm index.html
 ```

-Now if we go to http://localhost:8080/ we know that we deleted the correct file.
+Now, if we go to http://localhost:8080/ we know that we deleted the correct file.
 The page shows 404.
 Let's replace it with one containing the correct contents:

 ```console
 root@7edcb36aff08:/# echo "Hello, exec!" > index.html
 ```

-Refresh the page and our message is displayed!
-So exec can be used to interact with the containers.
-Remember that all of the changes are lost when the container is deleted so if you want to preserve them you can use _commit_ just as we did in [previous section](/en/part12/introduction_to_containers#other-docker-commands).
+Refresh the page, and our message is displayed!
+Now we know how exec can be used to interact with the containers.
+Remember that all of the changes are lost when the container is deleted.
+To preserve the changes, you must use _commit_ just as we did in [previous section](/en/part12/introduction_to_containers#other-docker-commands).

 </div>